gyf304/kissrpc/README.md

-# kissrpc
+# rpc0

 A simple RPC library for TypeScript.
 Heavily inspired by [trpc](https://trpc.io/), but with a focus on simplicity.

-In particular, kissrpc does not differentiate mutations and queries, and therefore allows for a simpler call syntax.
+In particular, rpc0 does not differentiate mutations and queries, and therefore allows for a simpler call syntax.

 ## Usage